Have you ever come across a Line message or Facebook comment that wrote just a series of 5s?

 That’s great, but what does 555 mean in Thailand?

 Thai people use 555 as a way to express laughter in their texts.
-It is a local idiosyncrasy that comes from the Thai word ‘Ha.’
+It is a local quirk derived from the Thai word ‘Ha.’
 If you put 555 together, it makes ha-ha-ha, equivalent to ‘lol’ in the western world.
 There are many reasons why Thai people use the number ‘5’ to communicate.

 Then again, you might be wondering why ‘555’ in particular?
 Why not ‘444’ or ‘111’?
 To solve this mystery, we need first to understand the meaning behind the numbers in Thailand.